chhuang-one/sqxclib/README.md

 ## Database products

-**Sqdb** is base structure for Database products (SQLite, MySQL...etc).
-You can get more description and example in doc/[Sqdb.md](doc/Sqdb.md)
+**Sqdb** is base structure for Database products such as SQLite, MySQL, etc. You can get more description and example in doc/[Sqdb.md](doc/Sqdb.md)

 e.g. Create Sqdb instance for SQLite database

 SQLite will open/create the file in the specified folder of SqdbConfigSqlite when user open database.
-In this example, database file path is "/path/DatabaseName.db".
+In this example, database file path is "/path/databaseName.db".

 use C functions to create SQLite database instance